 The video Monument Reflecting the City uses the red granite surface of the monument of the 'Croatian independence' in Split, erected by the conservative parties, as the main aesthetic and narrative element of the video.

 The visual 'narrative' is created through mathematically determined set of rules, where the camera, which is always placed on same 4 positions, documents the 4 diffe-rent sides of the sculpture, alway at each full hour for 30 seconds, from dawn till sunset.

 It captures the light changes and the circulation of people around the area, reflected on the granite surface, that serves as a sort of a "filter" through which we can get a glimpse of a specific corner of public space.

-The enormous number of tourists in high season, along with the emigrating local population are two opposing realities of the city Split, which can be seen as the
+The large number of tourists in high season, along with the emigrating local population are two opposing realities of many croatian cities.

 HD video, exhibition projection

 Sound composition: Paul Gründorfer

 Editing: Luiza Margan

 After the end of Yugoslavia, the city of Split has been largely subjugated to global mass tourism and gentrification on one hand, while deepening the local patriotism and nationalism on the other - one such example being the creation of national identity through, on one hand, neglect and deterioration of cultural heritage of social modernism and simultaneous erection of traditionally sculpted, conservative monuments for the 'new nation' and its first president, for which often no open call for participation or professional artistic framework has been created.